Healthdirect Free Australian health advice you can count on.

 Sodium and exercise

-• intense exercise for a long period of time
+• intense exercise for a long time

 • exercising or doing physical work in the heat